cellcollective/ccapi/docs/source/user/quickstart.rst

 Instantizing a Client object
 ----------------------------

-Creating a Client object with ccpaw is very simple.
+Creating a Client object with ccapi is very simple.

-Begin by importing the ccpaw module:
+Begin by importing the ccapi module:

-    >>> import ccpaw
+    >>> import ccapi

 Now, let’s try to create a client object.

-    >>> client = ccpaw.Client()
+    >>> client = ccapi.Client()

 Now, we have a Client object called client.
 We can get all the information we need from this object.

 Authenticating via Password Flow
 --------------------------------

-Before you can authenticate using ccpaw, you must first register an application of the appropriate type on
+Before you can authenticate using ccapi, you must first register an application of the appropriate type on
 `Cell Collective <https://cellcollective.org>`_ .
 If you do not require a user context, it is read only.

-In order to use a password flow application with ccpaw you need the following pieces of information:
+In order to use a password flow application with ccapi you need the following pieces of information:

 ``email`` - The email address of the Cell Collective account used to